JaSt17/raaven_Pipeline/README.md

 │   ├── config_undetermined_p007.py
 │   ├── README.md

  For the example data, use the provided `configs/config_Example.py` file in this directory.

 **Note:** Detailed parameter explanations are available in `configs/README.md`.

 ### Start the Pipeline

-After setting up the configuration file and verifying that all parameters are correctly defined, you can start the pipeline.
-The easiest way to execute it is by running the `run_pipeline.sh` script as follows:
+After configuring the settings file and ensuring all parameters are correctly defined, the pipeline can be initiated.
+The most straightforward method to execute it is by running the run_pipeline.sh script as follows:

 ```bash
 ./Bash_scripts/run_pipeline.sh configs/example_config.py
 ```

-In case we want to run the pipeline with an NNK library instead of one that was designed with rational design (with a reference) we can also run the code like this:
+If running the pipeline with an NNK library instead of a rationally designed library with a reference, the code can be executed as follows:

 ```bash
 ./Bash_scripts/run_pipeline.sh configs/example_config.py -nnk True
 ```

-This way Step 2 and 3 of the pipeline will be run according of a design of a NNK library.
+This ensures that Steps 2, 3, and 6 of the pipeline are executed according to the design of an NNK library.

 #### Alternative